Displaying in a small space, part 2

-The Hatton double asbestos pad stand
+The Hatton single & double asbestos pad stands

 W.R.
 Hatton & Sons, Ltd of London, England produced this very interesting cast iron stand in the 1890s.
 It was available in two versions, to support one or two pressing … Continue reading